 Here are our three key takeaways from the talk:

 Novartis is one of the few pharmaceutical companies to write its own set of Code of Conduct into contracts with all of its suppliers.
 Furthermore, instead of paying employees a rigid government-imposed minimum wage, Novartis uses a minimum living wage, integrating an additional portion for an employee to support the family as a whole.

 Support supplier capacity-building

 In addition to providing codes of conducts to suppliers, Novartis also supports them to build capacity in the longer run.
-For example, Novartis revolutionized the way they manage the manufacturing of promotional items which have low value yet extremely high compliance risks, by choosing to work with only one supplier and helping them to develop new standards and monitoring systems.
+For example, Novartis revolutionized the way they manage the manufacturing of promotional items which have a low value yet extremely high compliance risks, by choosing to work with only one supplier and helping them to develop new standards and monitoring systems.

 Form industry alliances

-Novartis started a global initiative to promote responsible sourcing together with 16 other leading pharmaceutical companies, including Johnson & Johnson, GSK and Pfizer.
+Novartis started a global initiative to promote responsible sourcing together with 16 other leading pharmaceutical companies, including Johnson & Johnson, GSK, and Pfizer.
 By cooperating, and not competing against one other, Novartis helped push the industry benchmark much higher.

-In the Q&A session that followed, Roland discussed with students and professors about the challenges of the pharmaceutical industry, the dilemmas Chinese companies face when promoting corporate responsibility, and the lesson learnt from GSK’s local corruption scandal.
+In the Q&A session that followed, Roland discussed with students and professors about the challenges of the pharmaceutical industry, the dilemmas Chinese companies face when promoting corporate responsibility, and the lesson learned from GSK’s local corruption scandal.
 Roland closed the session by sharing career advice and his insights on becoming a sustainability manager.

 The talk is part of Collective Responsibility’s Beyond Business As Usual Speech Series.
 If you or your company is interested in taking part, please contact Chuli Duan at email@example.com.